neilime/zf2-assets-bundle/README.md

 	);
 	```

-	For each of assets you can set files or directories.
-All of these are relative to asset path by default, but you can set absolute path or use "@zfAssetPath" and "@zfRootPath" constants.
+	For each asset, you can specify files or directories.
+All these elements are related to the asset path by default,
+	but you can specify an absolute path or use the constants "@zfAssetPath" and "@zfRootPath".
-	If you set directory all files that matching asset type are included.
+	If you specify a directory, all files matching the asset type (css, less, js, img) will be included.
-	You can set an includes order you can do this :
+	You can define an inclusion order like this :

 	```php
 	<?php